Gabe-Jentis/WritingProj4/README.md

 ### IDE Setup

+This setup is for the pycharm IDE and may vary across different IDEs.
 Download and install the most recent version of pycharm from this website: https://www.jetbrains.com/pycharm/download/#section=windows.
 After installing, open code.py through pycharm and install the required packages with the following steps.

 TODO: Replace this stuff below with images
 ```